erilyth/Standard-Datastructures/BIT/README.md

 2. Sum marbles from box 1 to box i

 The simple solution of running a loop through the array structure has time complexity of `O(1)` for query 1 and `O(n)` for query 2.

 Another strategy is to create a prefix sum array and store sum from start to i at the i’th index in this array.

 Sum of a given range can now be calculated in `O(1)` time, but update operation takes `O(n)` time now.

 Using Binary Indexed Trees, we can perform both operations with worst case time complexity of `O(log n)`

-####Implementation
+## Implementation
 BIT can implemented as arrays.
 Let's assume we have n elements.
-A node at index y is parent of a node at index x, iff y can be obtained by removing last set bit from binary representation of x.
+A node at index y is parent of a node at index x, if y can be obtained by removing last set bit from binary representation of x.
 For example, `2 -> 0010 -> 0000`,`6 -> 0110 -> 0100`
 Hence, the nodes which are powers of 2 (1,2,4,8...) have the root node as their parent.
 (For sake of simplifying visualization of the tree we can create an array of length n + 1 and use 1-indexed notation,the 0th index being a dummy root node.)